 Ledbetter proclaimed that paycheck secrecy was strictly enforced at Goodyear and that people would lose their jobs for disclosing salaries; there was no way for her to have connected the dots.
 She was completely unaware of the discrimination, but it made no difference to the law.
 Ledbetter never received any compensation or settlements from Goodyear.

 Lilly Ledbetter continued to live a full life and remained committed to her fight for women’s rights until her passing.
-Following the news of her death, Obama posted about her on Instagram, referring to her as a friend and an advocate.
+Following the news of her death, Obama dedicated an Instagram post to her, referring to her as a friend and an advocate.
 Ledbetter is also featured on The National Women’s Hall of Fame website.